A balanced diet for toddlers

 For adults there are clear guidelines on what makes a balanced diet defined by the NHS Eatwell Guide.

-However, while it’s sensible to include some of the principles of healthy eating for your toddler, it’s also important to make sure they get all of the nutrients they need in manageable packages – so, that means not having too many bulky, high-fibre foods, while including good-quality protein and healthy fats.
+However, while it’s sensible to include some of the principles of healthy eating for your toddler, it’s also important to make sure they get all of the nutrients they need in manageable packages – so, that means not having too many bulky, high-fibre foods, while including a source of good-quality protein, healthy fats and plenty of fruit and vegetables.

 How much should my toddler eat?